 .
 Finding the types of images desired in the local environment; particularly dramatic landscapes and wildlife.

 .
 Choosing the daily image and writing a short message.

-An image was posted every day; not always was the image captured that day.
-Yes, that’s 365 posts with 373 images posted daily in 2013.
+And, again this year, an image was posted every day; not always was the image captured that day.
+Yes, that’s 365 posts with 369 images posted daily in 2014.
 In order to post an image each day, the photographer must make capturing and posting images one of those “things we do no matter what” each day.
 Sounds good, how can you post each day no matter what?
 I’m not sure about others; the following approach helped me:

 .
 Purchased camera equipment that fit my lifestyle as well as met my standards for handling, functionality, and quality.